mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 The second section is completely opposite to the first section.
 In the second section, Setchō says “the Great Function” of human existence – so, the universe – “appears without abiding by fixed principles.”
 The basic nature of existence is constantly working, and it is never strained, it is never limited by fixed principles or rules.
 Constantly it is working freely.
 That is the character of the Great Function, the character of the function of human existence.
 [Or] trees, birds, floors – whatever.

-> The intent is that you will realize there is something transcendental.
+> The intent is that you will realize there is something transcendental;

 “Something transcendental” originally literally means *development*. *Development* is not to develop human life in terms of human speculation; real development is to transcend human speculation.
 In other words, to say *something transcendent* means to show yourself for what you are, or as you are; then, according to Zen terms, to be master of yourself in whatever situation you may be.
 This is really something transcendental.
 Whatever you may be doing – zazen, gassho, walking, or eating – you must be master of yourself.
 In other words, you yourself are constantly functioning, working freely, as you are what you are.
 This is something transcendental.
 That is *development* of your life.